krsjan/sketch-styleguide/README.md

 # Styleguide for Sketch

 This styleguide is based on the bootstrap-framework.
+Download it here: https://github.com/krsjan/sketch-styleguide/raw/master/styleguide.sketch

 I recommend the following plugins to support the design experience.
 Spend a minute to get to know these plugins: